College of Fine Arts

 Doctor of Philosophy (PhD)

-The doctoral program normally requires at least four years of full-time study beyond the master’s degree, two years of coursework, a year for comprehensive exams and dissertation prospectus writing, and at least a year for the dissertation.
-At least one year must be spent in full-time residence (defined as twenty-four semester hours within any twelve-month period once a student has reached thirty graduate semester hours or a master’s degree.)
+The doctoral program typically requires five years of full-time study beyond the master's degree, two and a half years of coursework and comprehensive exams, and at least two years of dissertation-work (prospectus draft, revisions, and defense) as well as a language requirement.
+Comprehensive exams are spread over coursework and include revising a paper to a publishable article, a year-long mentored research project, and an oral exam.
+At least one year must be spent in full-time residence (defined as twenty-four semester hours within any twelve-month period once a student has reached thirty graduate semester hours or a master's degree.)

-The doctoral curriculum requires seventy semester hours beyond the master’s degree (forty-six semester hours of coursework and at least twenty-four dissertation hours.)
+The doctoral curriculum requires seventy semester hours beyond the master's degree (forty-six semester hours of coursework and at least twenty-four dissertation hours).
 For students on assistantship, nine hours per semester constitutes a full-time load.
-Students who are not funded and those on fellowship must register for twelve hours per semester.

-Admission to the doctoral program is based on Graduate Record Examinations (GRE) scores, academic record, professional background, statement of purpose, letters of recommendation, and a critical-scholarly writing sample.
+Admission to the doctoral program is based on Graduate Record Examinations (GRE) scores, academic record, professional background, statement of purpose, letters of recommendation, and two critical-scholarly writing samples.
+International students must also submit satisfactory scores on an English language proficiency examination accepted by FSU.
 The highest-rated applicants are often interviewed in person or by telephone.
 The faculty then determines whether an applicant can be admitted, placed on a waiting list, or declined.

 Definition of Prefixes